Portions of this article first appeared in Cruising World magazine.

 Eighteen days out of Bermuda we drift in calm waters near 40 degrees North 40 degrees West.
 Herb Hilgdenburg on the Southbound II weather net suggests we go further north where there may be a trace of wind or at least a favorable current.
 This area has come under the calming, or maddening, influence of an Azores High that seems to be covering half the North Atlantic.

-I'm reminded of a conversation at the White Horse Pub in St. Georges, Bermuda.
+I'm reminded of a conversation at the White Horse Pub just before we departed St. Georges, Bermuda.
 Asked what course he'll be taking to the Azores, a German on a forty-some foot yacht confidently states, "I will sail north to 40 degrees North to get zee westerly winds before turning east."
 Then with a touch of boastful superiority added, "But perhaps with your little 28-foot boat you do not like zee wind, eh?"

 We loved the solitude.
-But the weather nets and cruisers nets we joined on the SSB radio meant we were never alone.
+But the weather nets and cruisers nets we joined on the SSB radio meant we were never absolutely alone.
 A group of yachts we spoke with daily on 8 MHz had left Bermuda for the Azores about a week after us.
 By motoring through the calms they all eventually overtook us.
 On the net we exchanged position and wind(less) reports, heard who saw whales or who was catching fish.
-We caught only Sargasso seaweed.
-One by one they passed us as if we were standing still, which after all is exactly what we were doing much of the time.
+We caught only Sargasso seaweed on the plastic squid lure we trailed.
+One by one the other motor-sailing yachts passed us as if we were standing still, which, after all, is exactly what we were doing much of the time.

 Our net controllers were Amy and Bill McManus on their CSY 37 Sunset Dreamer from St. Petersburg, Florida.
 Other yachts on this net were Stormy Duchess, Moose, Shady Lady, Lucy, Abracadabra, Mariah, Penguin, Sabrina and Satori.

-When we arrived in Flores Island, Azores after an unexpectedly long twenty-four day passage, we met the people we had previously known only as radio voices.
-That night we all gathered on the stony beach at Porto das Lajes for a potluck, or "lucky pot" as Mei renamed it.
-Among the group warming themselves around a bonfire we met people as varied as computer programmer, architect, accountant, Dutch commando marine, sales clerk, doctor and nurse; people who found common ground through a shared ocean passage.
+When we arrived in Flores Island, Azores after an unexpectedly long twenty-four day passage, we met all those folks we had previously known only as radio voices.
+That night we all gathered on the stony beach at Porto das Lajes for a potluck, or "lucky pot" as Mei calls it.
+Among the group warming themselves from the chilly spring air around a bonfire, we met people as varied as computer programmer, architect, accountant, Dutch commando marine, sales clerk, doctor, and nurse; people who found common ground through a shared ocean passage.
 On the overhanging cliffs above us came the crazed squealing of demented seabirds, locally called cagarras, who soared down on us with a hilarious loud burst of Yau-Yau-Yau-Wah!

 Bill and Amy gave up their jobs to make a one year circuit of the North Atlantic with stops planned at Bermuda, Azores, Portugal, Canaries, and back through the West Indies to Florida.
 "This was our first long ocean passage," Bill said.
 "In Bermuda we met other boats heading for the Azores who wanted to keep in touch on a radio net.
 Underway we kept a chart showing the daily positions of each boat.
 Aside from that one gale where we blew out our mainsail, we had an easy passage.
 It was a great learning experience," Amy added.

 As our fleet arrived in the Azores, a bizarre rescue and salvage operation was taking place several hundred miles behind us.
-On June 9th, Michael Freeman and his twenty-five year-old daughter, Virginia, left Queens, New York, bound for Ireland in their 1960 28-foot Pearson Triton Goose.
+On June 9th, Michael Freeman and his twenty-five year-old daughter, Virginia, left Queens, New York, bound for Ireland in their 1960 28-foot Pearson Triton, named Goose.
 Michael, a magazine graphic art designer had refit Goose in his spare time over the past six years and took the summer off for his first ocean crossing.
-In Bermuda the Freeman's met thirty-nine year old Belgian artist Dominique Rogge.
-Dominique was still recovering from a salmonella infection when he recently fell, cracking a rib and bruising a kidney.
+In Bermuda, the Freeman's met 38-year-old Belgian artist Dominique Rogge.
+Dominique was still in port recovering from a salmonella infection when he recently fell, cracking a rib and bruising a kidney.
 Because of a lack of money, the hospital in Bermuda had turned the sailor away to convalesce alone on his boat.

 "Since Dominique had a weatherfax and vastly more sailing experience than us, we agreed to buddy boat on the next leg to the Azores," Mike said.
 Both boats got underway on June 23rd when Dominique declared he felt fit to sail.
 For six days they tacked northeast in light winds, keeping in sight of each other and chatting on VHF.
 On one calm evening Dominique leapt aboard Goose to share dinner.
 Looking at Lady Ada drifting alone was spooky enough then, but they couldn't foresee she would soon be abandoned altogether by her skipper.